federicotdn/verb/README.md

 If you try to send a request from the level 1 header, you'll get an error, as at that level there's no specified HTTP method.

 You can create hierarchies with any number of headings, with many levels of nesting.
 A good idea is to create a single `.org` file to describe, for example, a single HTTP API.
-This file will contain a level 1 heading defining some common attributes, such as the URL schema, host and root path, along with an `Authentication` header.
+This file will contain a level 1 heading defining some common attributes, such as the URL scheme, host and root path, along with an `Authentication` header.
 The level 2 headings will specify different resources (e.g. `users`, `products`, etc.), and the level 3 headings will specify actions to run on those resources (e.g. `post`, `put`, etc.).
 For example (unrelated to `guide.org`):

 ```
 * Foobar Blog API                    :verb: